Web Comics I Really Like

 A few of these are stuck on Deviant Art (which you might have to make an account to see if a page has blood on it or whatever) but if the author provided links to other comic hosting sites, I'll be adding them in the description.

-What the Water Gave Me: One of many Pokemon Nuzlocke comics I've found myself completely engrossed in, What the Water Gave Me is a beautifully illustrated adventure set in the Soul Silver game with a slow burning mystery and a lot of cool designs for both the Pokemon and human characters.
+What the Water Gave Me: One of many Pokemon Nuzlocke comics I've found myself completely engrossed in, What the Water Gave Me is a beautifully illustrated adventure set in the Soul Silver game with a slow burning mystery and a lot of cool designs for both the Pokemon and human characters (I love all the little details I find in each character that gets introduced).
+Gay gym leaders?
+We got'em.
+Trans characters?
+We got'em.
+Aromantic rep?
+We got'em.
+Toxic old men?
+It's all here baby.

 The story contains themes of substance/alcohol abuse and violence as a coping mechanism, child neglect, canon-typical violence with more explicit detail, themes of death, themes of non-explicit sexuality.